 Lake Garda is the largest lake in all of Italy.
 On a map, it is pieced together like a puzzle, with dotted lines across the middle and top distinguishing the three regions that share it – Veneto to the east, Lombardy to the west, and Trentino-Alto Adige to the north.
 While it is Italy’s largest lake, it emits a romantic and intimate feel – from the flower-adorned towns in spring to the cozy snow-tipped peaks in winter hugging the shore.
-Any town is a good town to visit on this special body of water – but these are the best towns on Lake Garda worth a day trip from wherever you’re wandering in Northern Italy.
+Any town is a good town to visit on this special body of water – but these are the best towns on Lake Garda worth a day trip from Milan or wherever you’re wandering in Northern Italy.

 My top towns are five – I could list ten more that could give you the same feel (I will be including some honorable mentions) but I think it is most effective if I share with you the very best that you must be sure to visit so you can make the most of your trip to Lake Garda.